 But what stuck in my heart in this story is the relationship of the teacher / mentor and his student or we can even say two close friends.

 It was obvious here the love that Elisha had for his mentor Elijah.
 Everywhere Elijah went he refused to leave him.
 Every time the prophets mentioned Elijah’s departure from this earth, Elisha refused to speak of it.
 How it must have saddened him to know his friend was leaving him!
 A man he considered a father.

-Thought: Are we living our lives in a way that we are mentoring / teaching the younger generation about Christ?
+Food for thought: Death is coming.
+So are we living our lives in a way that we are mentoring / teaching the younger generation about Christ?
 Are we seeking the light of Christ to go with us daily?